Neuromuscular

 • Present in focal regions in fibers

-• No correlation with large vacuoles
+• No correlation with vacuoles or storage material

 Acid phosphatase stain